ar-nim/iidx-enabler/README.md

 iidx-enabler
 ============
-Easily Hex Edit your beatmaniaIIDX PENDUAL DLL to enable certain hacks and features.
+Easily Hex Edit your beatmaniaIIDX COPULA DLL to enable certain hacks and features.

 Usage
 ============